gcstaublin/gcstaublin.github.io/_posts/2018-05-13-another-css-in-js-post.md

 #### My concerns about CSS-in-JS

 Overall, I have issues with CSS-in-JS.
+My concerns aren't necessarily around the idea of writing CSS within a Javascript file.
+More so, I worry whether we're relying on technology as a replacement for fundamental knowledge.

 In his <a href="https://micahgodbolt.com/blog/what-s-right-with-css-in-js/">What's right with CSS-in-JS</a> post, Micah Goldbolt has a couple observations that speak to my concerns: